SMRT-WSU/cards/README.md

 ### Footnotes
 - Perhaps we want to try a simpler multiplayer game and get that to work before attempting bridge; we can always allow the final project to have multiple games anyway
+- Oliver is here for general moral support, to provide drinks and take credit at the end